ewerlopes/connectfour/README.md

 ## Gotchas

-This is my very first game I ever crafted, and my very first projet using PyGame, so please be indulgent.
+  - This is my very first game I ever crafted, and my very first projet using PyGame, so please be indulgent.
+  - Executables available for Windows only at this moment.

 ## End words